Seventh-day Adventist education

 The Seventh-day Adventist educational system, part of the Seventh-day Adventist Church, is overseen by the General Conference of Seventh-day Adventists located in Silver Spring, Maryland.
-The educational system is a Christian school-based system.
+It is considered as the largest Protestant educational system and second largest Christian educational system in the world.
+The educational system is a Christian school–based system.

-The Seventh-day Adventist Church has associations with a total of 8,515 educational institutions operating in over 100 countries around the world with over 1.95 million students worldwide.
+In 2023, the Seventh-day Adventist Church has associations with a total of 9,845 educational institutions operating in over 100 countries around the world with over 2,177,933 million students worldwide.

 The denominationally-based school system began in the 1870s.
-The church supports holistic education:

-Education by level
+Statistics

+In 2023, the Seventh-day Adventist Church has associations with a total of 9,845 educational institutions operating in over 100 countries around the world with over 2,177,933 million students worldwide.

 Primary

-There are 5,915 Primary Schools worldwide (June 2018 report).
+There are 6,897 Primary Schools with 1,403,901 students.

-Enrollment: over 1.2 million students.

 Secondary

-There are more than 2,435 Secondary Schools worldwide (June 2018 report).
+There are 2,793 Secondary Schools with 615,171 students.

-Enrollment: More than 603,000 students.

 Tertiary

+There are 116 Tertiary Institutions with 148,775 students.

 The Adventist Church, usually through Union-level administrative units, is associated with post secondary educational institutions around the world, including training institutes, junior colleges and four-year universities, and medical schools, including those associated with Adventist hospitals.
-Number of Tertiary Institutions (worldwide): 115.
-Enrollment (worldwide): more than 145,000.